Your old pre workout used to make you train like an absolute machine, but now it leaves you feeling flat and empty.

 Hopefully you’ve enjoyed the read.
 If your pre workout is not performing like it used to, use the information above to decide whether it’s because it sucks or because you’ve adapted to caffeine and beta-alanine.

-If you’ve looked at your tub and noticed it’s not providing you with effective doses of each key ingredient, you’ll want to throw it straight in the bin.
+If your pre isn’t providing you with effective doses of each key ingredient, you’ll want to throw it straight in the bin and use this handy list of properly dosed pre workouts:

 - Or read my guide on how to make your own pre workout from scratch